Ismael-Valenzuela/Telegram-Login-with-Playwright/README.md

   **(⚠️ MAKE SURE TO HAVE NODE INSTALLED: https://nodejs.org/es ⚠️)**

-- Now, all the session files will be encrypted and secure in your local machine.
-To decript one of those files you will neex the SECRET_KEY that you put when you created the session, that is why is important to create the enviroment variable.
 - We need to log in Telegram manually to save the cookies in your local folder.
 The command you have to execute is:

   ```bash